ellysh/video-game-bots/InGameBots/process-memory-access.md

 ### Current Process

 Now we will consider ways to get a base address of TEB segment in a process's memory.
-TEB segment stores information about PEB base address.
+Each thread of the process have own TEB segment.
+Each TEB segment stores information about a base address of the singular PEB segment.
 Therefore, when a task of accessing TEB is solved, you already have an access to information of PEB segment too.
+Most of the described here methods allow to access TEB segment of the current thread.
+Current thread is a thread from which a method to access TEB segment have been called.

-There are several ways to get TEB segment's base address of the current process.
+There are several ways to get TEB segment's base address of the current thread.
 First one is to use segment registers to access thread-specific memory or [**thread-local storage**](https://en.wikipedia.org/wiki/Thread-local_storage) (TLS) in the same way as OS system do it.
-There is **FS segment register** for x86 architecture and **GS register** for x64 architecture that are to point to TLS.
+There is **FS segment register** for x86 architecture and **GS register** for x64 architecture that are to point to TLS of the executing at the moment thread.
 This is a source of `GetTeb` function that retrieves a pointer to the `TEB` structure for x86 architecture application:
 ```C++
 #include <winternl.h>